A number of political theories sought to “fix everything” but almost never managed to and only momentarily in the case of rare exceptions. Why?

 Of course, we will need other things too.

-· A brace of peace religions hand in hand.
+· A brace of peace religions that go hand in hand.
 Are you some religious fanatic preaching exclusion and brutality in the name of God?
 No-one will listen to you any longer; you’re fired!

-· A World Militia on the Swiss plan, which let each of us defend home, hometown and homeland against any Aggressor.
+· A World Militia on the Swiss plan that would let each of us defend home, hometown and homeland against any Aggressor.
 It would put an end to organized crime and armed aggression in every community that signed up for it.

 · A 1-800-my-rights telephone number direct to the World Court.
 Every hate crime and tyrannical conspiracy would be investigated at its source, and every human rights offender, arrested early on.
-Especially if some local militia started acting like a loose cannon.
+Especially if some local militia starts playing loose cannon.

-· A World Agora of info politics and Learning, that would operate upwards from the grass roots, as reliable as municipal water, coordinated by computer and more responsive than our familiar political/entertainment lashups.
+· A World Agora of info politics and Learning that would operate upwards from the grass roots, as reliable as municipal water, coordinated by computer and more responsive than our familiar politico/info/entertainment lashups.

 · Guaranteed public health: enough food, clothing, shelter and care for everyone.
 Simply because.
 As I describe it further on, a practical charity.
 We’d be sharing the wealth of Geneva, here, not the poverty of Mogadishu―both magnified to planetary proportions.
 Enough basic necessities to satisfy everyone's needs with a thousandfold left over.